libAudioFlux/audioFlux/docs/installing.md

 #### Windows build

-Building from source is currently not supported.
-Only supports pip installation.
+Building from source code is currently not supported on Windows; it is recommended to use pip installation.

 If you need to build from source, The easiest way to build audioFlux is by cross-compilation on Linux/macOS using MinGW.

  ```shell
  $ python setup.py build_py_win